Questions and Answers

 Does the king bedroom have an attached patio?
 No, it's the upstairs queen that has the attached patio.
 It is attached to the covered veranda.

 Is the washer/dryer inside the unit?
-Yes, and quite large too as well as new.
+Yes, and quite large too, as well as new.

 Are the electrical outlets the same in St. Croix as they are here in the U.S.?
 Yes